-Every great story has a villain.
+Every great story has a villain, your breast augmentation story included!
 Whether it's Harry Potter vs. Lord Voldemort, Batman vs. The Joker, or Superman vs. Lex Luthor (for my husband), they are all sworn enemies to one another.

 For us women, it's our bodies vs. gravity.